epaell/MECB/README.md

 Test software for the hypothetical MECB_Z80 system (currently for testing emulation).

 # MECB_68008
-Test software for the hypothetical MECB_68008 system (currently for testing emulation).
+Test software for the MECB_68008 system (including a similar MAME board for testing).